Employer Information

 The rota on both sites are EWTD compliant.

-On the GRH site, the rota is EWTD compliant.
+On the GRH site, The rota is EWTD compliant.
 Prospective on-call cover requirements include: 1 in 10 long days (0800-2000), split Mon-Thurs and Fri–Sun.
 1 in 10 nights (2000-0800), split 4:3 (Mon-Thurs and Fri–Sun).
 1 in 10 weekends ward cover 0800-1600.

 On the CGH site, Rota includes a normal working day, Late shift, weekend ward cover and nights that cross covers Gynae oncology, Urology and General surgery.